pwillard/CBASIC/manual.md

 Disk and Tape I/O in {cb} is channel oriented meaning a file to be used for input or output must be "opened" and assigned a channel number by which all further operations on that file are performed. {cb} supports up to 9 Disk channels (l-9) and 1 tape channel (-1), which are maximum number of files that may be open at any time.

-All disk and tape file names are defined the same as the normal Basic operating systemREMs.
+All disk and tape file names are defined the same as the normal Basic operating system's.
 All files used by {cb} are standard ASCII formatted data files.

 Many of the {cb} disk and tape operations are the same as the normal Basic, so information as to disk and tape operations in the Basic Reference manuals will generally apply.